Stuffed Chicken Breast with Quinoa and SpinachJump to Recipe

 Then you can sear them for a few minutes on the second side also and then transfer them straight to a hot oven.
 The oven will gently cook the chicken through.

 Cook them for about 25 minutes at 350 degrees F. If you want to be super-sure your chicken is cooked through, I recommend testing them with a meat thermometer.
 You’re looking for an internal temperature of around 165 degrees.

 You can also test one to make sure by slicing it in half, but it’s best to let the chicken rest for a few minutes before slicing into it.

-Then you can serve these Quinoa Stuffed Chicken beauties up with any side of your choosing.
+Then you can serve these Stuffed Chicken Breast beauties up with any side of your choosing.
 I just roasted a few brussels sprouts to serve on the side and also piled on some extra filling that I had to round out the plate.